tinglesoftware/dependabot-azure-devops/README.md

 ## Using a configuration file

 Similar to the GitHub native version where you add a `.github/dependabot.yml` file, this repository adds support for the same official [configuration options](https://help.github.com/github/administering-a-repository/configuration-options-for-dependency-updates) via a file located at `.github/dependabot.yml`.
-This support is only available in the Azure DevOps extension and the [managed version](https://managed-dependabot.com).
+This support is only available in the Azure DevOps extension and the [managed version](https://managd.dev).
 However, the extension does not currently support automatically picking up the file, a pipeline is still required.
 See [docs](./extension/README.md#usage).

-> Using a configuration file over explicit inputs will not work with repositories other than the one in the pipeline.
-This means no shared pipeline.
-Instead consider the [managed version](https://managed-dependabot.com).

 ## Credentials for private registries and feeds